syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 ### Custom searching

-The ComboBox control provides support to apply your own custom search logic to highlight the item in the drop-down based on your search criteria by using the `SearchBehavior` property.
+The ComboBox control provides support to apply your own custom search logic to highlight the item in the drop-down based on your search criteria by using the [SearchBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfComboBox.html#Syncfusion_UI_Xaml_Editors_SfComboBox_SearchBehavior) property.
 The default value of `SearchBehavior` is `null`.

-Now, lets create custom searching class to apply our own search logic to ComboBox control by following steps.
+Now, let us create a custom searching class to apply our own search logic to ComboBox control by the following steps:

-**Step 1:** Create a class that derives from the `IComboBoxSearchBehavior` interface.
+**Step 1:** Create a class that derives from the [IComboBoxSearchBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.IComboBoxSearchBehavior.html) interface.

 {% tabs %}
 {% highlight C# %}